 Jon Pepper is a novelist, entrepreneur and consultant based in New York City.

-His forthcoming novel, “Green Goddess,” is the third in his series, Fossil Feuds.
+His most recent novel, “Green Goddess,” is the third in his series, Fossil Feuds.
 All three books center around the founding family behind the century-old Crowe Power Company as they fend off critics and fight to maintain control of the firm.

 His first book, “A Turn in Fortune,” was published in 2018.
 It’s a satirical take on the personal rivalries that erupt atop Crowe Power after its chairman Robbie Crowe learns his CEO is getting all the credit for the firm’s sudden success.